WHO ARE HANWELL NATURE?

 2019: HCNR was reformed into Hanwell Nature.
 We began a passionate campaign to enlighten Ealing Council as to the many rare, endangered wildlife and vulnerable species that this inappropriate permission to build would entirely destroy.
 We continued advocating for Warren Farm to be made into a Nature Reserve.

 We share our new vision of a Nature Reserve for Warren Farm

-2019: Hanwell Nature publish an open letter to Ealing council on our blog, calling on Julian Bell, the then leader of the council to meet and talk with us to discuss our Alternative vision of Warren Farm as a Nature Reserve.
+2019: Hanwell Nature publish an open letter to Ealing council on our POST HERE calling on Julian Bell, the then leader of the council to meet and talk with us to discuss our Alternative vision of Warren Farm being protected as Nature Reserve.

 Warren Farm placed in top 4 'best loved' London parks

 2019: Warren Farm was one of four green spaces in London (the only one in Ealing) which placed within the top 20% of all nominations nationally in voting for UK’s Best Park 2019.
 Each of these spaces receives ‘Much Loved’ status, recognising the support they have received this summer from those who use and love them.
 Read Post